Community Health Sciences

 3. Maternal and Child Health Epidemiology.

-In addition to School-Wide Core requirements and Non-Credit Training requirements, students complete the the following Divisional Core and Concentration requirements for their chosen concentration.
+In addition to School-Wide Core requirements and Non-Credit Training requirements, students complete the following Divisional Core and Concentration requirements for their chosen concentration.
 Any additional courses needed to earn the minimum hours required for the MPH are to be approved by a faculty advisor.

 Concentration in Community Health Practice and Methods